Aerial view of the Jewish Children's Home, 1940.

-For as long as I can remember, I have been fascinated by the rich history of the Jewish Orphans Home in New Orleans.
-For nearly two decades after the orphanage closed in 1946, the same imposing red brick structure -- a refuge for up to 150 orphans, half-orphans and other dependent children from throughout the Deep South -- housed the Jewish Community Center and the offices of the Home's successor agency, now known as the Jewish Children's Regional Service.
-Throughout the 1960s, before and after the old building was torn down to make way for the current JCC, I regularly visited the site to attend day camp, take ballet lessons, and meet with social workers.
-I am also keenly aware that - had the Home remained open for about two more decades -- I likely would have lived there.
+For as long as I can remember, I have been fascinated by the rich history of the Jewish Orphans' Home in New Orleans.
+For nearly two decades after the orphanage closed in 1946, the same imposing red brick structure -- originally a refuge for orphans, half-orphans and other dependent children from throughout the Deep South -- housed the Jewish Community Center and the offices of the Home's successor agency, now known as the Jewish Children's Regional Service.
+Throughout the 1960s, before and after the old building was replaced by the current JCC, I regularly visited the site to attend JCC day camp and ballet lessons, and meet with JCRS social workers.
+I am also keenly aware that - had the Home remained open for about two more decades -- I would have lived there.

-The years I have spent researching and writing about Bessie Margolin, one of the Home's many accomplished alumni, have only deepened my curiosity about the orphanage, including its administrators, benefactors, the broader Jewish community that shaped and sustained it, and, most especially, the children who lived there.
-Through archival research and oral histories, I am investigating the geographical and social journeys that brought children to the Home, and the extent to which they had an impact on the communities in which they lived as adults.
-One of many questions I am exploring is this: Did the Home's alumni lead lives that reflected a commitment to social justice?
-Did they demonstrate qualities of humanity and integrity expressed in Yiddish as menschlichkeit?
+The years I spent researching and writing about Bessie Margolin, one of the Home's many accomplished alumni, only deepened my curiosity about the orphanage, including its administrators, benefactors, the broader Jewish community that shaped and sustained it, and, most especially, the children who lived there.
+Through archival research and interviews of Home alumni and their descendants, with financial support from the American Jewish Archives and the Texas Jewish Historical Society, I am investigating the geographic and social journeys that brought children to the Home, and the extent to which they had an impact on the communities in which they lived as adults.

 The Home -- A Brief Overview

-In 1946, in response to changing norms in dependent child care and the advent of Social Security, the Home closed its doors as a residential facility, having fostered and educated a total of nearly 1800 children over 90 years.
+In 1946, in delayed response to changing norms in dependent child care and the advent of Social Security, the Home closed its doors as a residential facility, having fostered and educated a total of more than 1600 children over 90 years.
 The JCRS, the Home's successor agency, continues to care for needy Jewish children throughout the Deep South, and is the oldest continuously operating Jewish social services agency in the nation.